nicoleta-costea-deac/repository/README.md

 - input data should be validated
 - possible data-race issues should also be addressed
 - documentation in the form of UML diagrams would be beneficial

-Start now your assignment and save the Dojo.
-Please note: Kindly return the solution in a link to Github (please do NOT mention BeamTrail).
-Also, please do NOT mention the name of the project on Github.